edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 <br>

-This would return the following data if applies to the SQL table:
+This would return the following data:

 <br>